SynthLauncher/.github/profile/README.md

 # SynthLauncher ORG

-Welcome to **SynthLauncher ORG**—an open-source organization dedicated to developing free and high-quality **Minecraft Launcher** and various other technologies!
+Welcome to the official GitHub of **SynthLauncher Org.** We are a team dedicated to developing free, open-source and high-quality **Minecraft Launchers** among various other programs and technology!

+In this page you will find all our projects.
+We are fully dedicated to FOSS so feel free to check out our code yourself!
+You can also contribute at no cost :)

 ## 👨‍💻 Contributors
 - [@STierProgrammer](https://github.com/stierprogrammer)